 skip to main content

-Most of us don’t rely on mobile hotspots as our internet daily drivers, but they’re incredibly useful when you get into a networking pinch.
-Whether you’re flipping on your mobile hotspot for the first time in months and forgot exactly how the thing works, or you’re a seasoned hotspot pro having an off day, we’re here to help.
+Using your phone or tablet as a personal hotspot can get you out of a jam when your Wi-Fi goes down.
+Whether you’re using this capability for the first time in months and forgot exactly how the thing works, or you’re a seasoned hotspot pro having an off day, we’re here to help.

-Read on to learn the most common fixes and essential settings to get your hotspot humming.
+Read on to learn the most common fixes and essential settings to get your personal hotspot humming.

 Turn on a Wi-Fi hotspot on an iPhone or iPad